-Students must clear all holds through outside departments such as the Registrar's Office, Admissions, Student Affairs, Student Business Services, and Financial Aid prior to registration.
+Students must clear all holds through outside departments such as the Registrar's Office, Admissions, Student Affairs, Student Business Services, and Financial Aid before registration.
 Students must contact these offices for the holds to be removed.
-The department is unable to remove any holds except those placed by EPSY.
+The department is unable to remove any holds except those placed by the Department of Educational Psychology.